 One way to increase access to care to patients who need it—especially those who live in rural areas with a higher shortage of healthcare professionals—is for current physicians to take locum tenens positions.

-Locum tenens is a Latin phrase meaning “holding one’s place,” but in healthcare, it refers to a temporary travel medical professional who substitutes for a provider or works an open job until it can be filled with a permanent worker.
+Locum tenens is a Latin phrase meaning “to hold the place” but in healthcare, it refers to a temporary travel medical professional who substitutes for a provider or works an open job until it can be filled with a permanent worker.

 Taking a locum tenens assignment provides additional benefits not available to permanent professionals who work at a clinic or private practice, including greater work flexibility and higher earning potentials.